 Student Council is an elected body in grades 9 – 12 who work in partnership with the Administration and the students.
 These students are leaders and role models throughout all aspects of our community.
-Student Council is called upon for ideas, input and suggestions throughout the school year.
-Two seniors also serve as student representatives on the Totino-Grace Corporate Board.
+Student Council is called upon for ideas, input, and suggestions throughout the school year.
+Two seniors also serve as student representatives on the Totino-Grace Board of Directors.
 Student Council representatives develop their leadership skills through planning and executing many community-building events such as dances, Homecoming Week, Winter Week, the Bloodmobile, Prom, and more.

 Contact: Mr. Andrew Million

-The Student Ministry Team is made up of juniors and seniors committed to creating, offering and implementing worship, formation and service programs for the Totino-Grace community.
-Student Ministry Team members work in small groups to plan liturgies, prayer services, service projects, mission formation and theme activities.
+The Student Ministry Team is made up of juniors and seniors committed to creating, offering, and implementing worship, formation, and service programs for the Totino-Grace community.
+Student Ministry Team members work in small groups to plan liturgies, prayer services, service projects, mission formation, and theme activities.
 They also lead chapel services before and after school.
-The key work of the Student Ministery Team is to bring to life our school theme and be the inspiration behind all Campus Ministry programs.
+The key work of the Student Ministry Team is to bring to life our school theme and be the inspiration behind all Campus Ministry programs.
 The creativity of the students and the talents they bring to this work is what helps Campus Ministry events touch the hearts and minds of the community in a variety of ways.

 Trap Shooting is the fastest growing high school activity in the state of Minnesota!
-Open to both boys and girls of all experience levels, the TG Trap Shooting Team practices and competes weekly at Metro Gun Club.
+Open to both boys and girls of all experience levels with novice, junior varsity, and varsity teams, the TG Trap Shooting Team practices and competes weekly at Metro Gun Club in Blaine.
 The team competes in both the fall and spring.
 The uniqueness of this activity is that students may also participate in a fall/spring sport during the season.
 Click HERE to visit the Minnesota High School Clay Target League website.
+Students must have a Minnesota Firearms Safety Certificate to participate.
 For MN DNR Firearm Safety information, click HERE.

 Contact: Mr. Jim Collins